Bettehem/AndroidTools/README.md

 For you maven users out there, AndroidTools is available in the `mavenCentral()` repo too!

 # ChangeLog

+#### v.1.1.72
+-Added possibility to set button color for CustomAlertDialog

 #### v1.1.71
 -Fixed Preferences.loadBoolean method with filename specification not being static